-The meaning of Contract according to the Indian Contract Act is an agreement between two parties on acceptance of an offer from one party to the other.
+The meaning of Contract according to the Indian Contract Act is an agreement between two parties on acceptance of an offer from one party to the other, under the Contract Law.
 A contract is enforceable by law.
 The main ingredient of a contract is the mutual promise between two parties to perform an act as decided in the agreement.
 Certain essential conditions have to be taken into consideration by the parties in a contract to make it a valid contract competency of parties, legal object, and free consent are some of the elements that must be taken into consideration to establish a valid contract according to Indian Contract Act 1872.

 Among the essential elements of a valid contract, the free Consent of the Parties to a contract is one of the essentials without which a Contract will be void.
 It is improper for any parties to a contract to sign it under duress or coercion.
+Students can also read Contract Law for a better understanding.

 A contract involving two or more parties to mutually commit to achieving a goal or any other kind of agreement is called consent.
 Understanding free consent in business law facilitates comprehension of all the legal guidelines that businesses must go by.